 As a part of any comprehensive pain management plan, Dr. Paul Beebe will first try to address your symptoms with the most effective and appropriate conservative therapies.
 This often includes physical therapy or nonopiate medications.

 In some cases, treatments designed to help you heal can also offer long-term pain relief.
-This includes platelet-rich plasma (PRP) therapy and stem cell therapy, although neither of these options promises immediate results.
+This includes platelet-rich plasma (PRP) therapy, which does not promise immediate results.

 Pain management strategies can be used to address pain caused by any number of spine disorders, including: